Can you bill my insurance?

 How often should I be scanned?

-Health Screenings are a personal decision.
+Health risk assessments are a personal decision.
 Thermography is beneficial because there is zero harm to the body.
-You could be scanned as frequently as you request.
-We recommend a yearly full body scan to assess for optimal health.
+You could be imaged as frequently as you request.
+We recommend a yearly full body scan for optimal risk assessment.

 Does this screening replace my mammogram?

 Health Screenings are a personal decision that is up to each individual and their provider.
-Thermography is a great adjunctive screening for detecting physiological changes in the body that happen when breast cancer is developing.
+Thermography is a great adjunctive risk assessement tool for detecting physiological changes in the body.
 Thermography cannot diagnose breast cancer, only a biopsy of the breast can do that.

-Some women choose to utilize thermography as a screening tool as it poses no harm to the body.
-Thermography is radiation free, no compression, and non-invasive.
+Some women choose to utilize thermography as a risk assessment tool as it poses no harm to the body.
+Thermography is an interpretation of the heat radiated off of your body.
+The exam is painless, private, and nothing is given to the body during the process.

 Studies have shown that you have the best specificity when you combine thermography with an anatomical screening such as ultrasound.